 5.1 Triggers for engagement

-The most common trigger for GCDO engagement is the RPA.
-Government organisations must complete an RPA for all significant investments identified in multi-year plans and provide any RPA that has a Medium or High-risk rating to The Treasury IMAP team.
+The most common trigger for GCDO engagement is the Risk Profile Assessment (RPA).
+Government organisations must complete an RPA for all significant investments identified in multi-year plans and provide any RPA that has a Medium or High-risk rating to the Treasury IMS team.

 As the key decision maker, it’s vital the SRO has a clear understanding of the value of assurance and the GCDO’s core expectations for good assurance practice.

 To support the SRO to fulfil their core assurance accountabilities, the System Assurance team will run an initial briefing to make sure the SRO has a clear understanding of their key responsibilities and how to apply the principles of good assurance.

 As an output of the briefing, we will agree an engagement plan with the SRO.

 As part of this engagement plan, we will agree if assurance documents e.g., assurance plans, terms of reference and assurance reports should be submitted before/after internal SRO approval.
 We typically require 10 working days with these documents and recommend the relevant teams contact us during the draft phase.

 5.3 GCDO Assurance Services Panel